 The minimum required TOEFL score is 84 total.
 The minimum subscore guidelines are: Reading 22, Listening 22, Speaking 18, Writing 22.

 The minimum IELTS band score is 6.5.
 The minimum subscore guidelines are: Reading 6.5, Listening 6.5, Speaking 6, Writing 6.

 Can the TOEFL score be waived?

-Have you received my GRE and/or TOEFL scores from ETS, and may they arrive after the application deadline?
+Have you received my test scores, and may they arrive after the application deadline?

-Your application status page will be updated when we receive your official test scores from ETS and/or IELTS.
-It is acceptable for your official GRE and TOEFL score reports to arrive after the application deadline.
+Your application status page will be updated when we receive your official test scores.
+It is acceptable for your official test score report to arrive after the application deadline.

-Having your reports arrive after the deadline will not affect your admission or financial support decisions.
+Having your official test score reports arrive after the deadline will not affect your admission or financial support decisions.